tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Tome of Beasts

 This tome contains anatomical and cryptozoological diagrams.
 After each full heal-up, choose a specific creature.
-Until the end of the day, you gain a +3 attack bonus against that specific creature (e.g., “the stone golem that we saw yesterday”); a +2 attack bonus against creatures of the same species or ilk (e.g., stone golems); and +1 attack bonus against creatures of the same type (e.g., constructs).
+Until the end of the full recovery, you gain a +3 attack bonus against that specific creature (e.g., “the stone golem that we saw yesterday”); a +2 attack bonus against creatures of the same species or ilk (e.g., stone golems); and +1 attack bonus against creatures of the same type (e.g., constructs).

 **Quirk:** Always consulting the tome.